Having more fun than a human being should be allowed to have.

 He was only furious that having the disparity in comments be public would reveal that the U.S. was not in total sync with the protesters.

-He was in fact nudging things behind the scenes in their interests.
+He was, in fact, nudging things behind the scenes in their interests.

-And then his own regime sends a couple people out there to contradict that, so he has to go get Kerry go on Sunday TV to try to clean up the mess, because he didn't care what was said, he cared about the result.
+So he has to go get Kerry go on Sunday TV to try to clean up the mess because he didn't care what was said.

 Made it look like he was unable to claim credit for any of this.